ADEPT study news

 Therapy for anxiety disorders in pregnancy

-Women from 12 to 25 weeks pregnant who are experiencing an anxiety disorder may be eligible to take part in the study
+Women from 12 to 25 weeks pregnant who are experiencing an anxiety disorder may be eligible to take part in the study.
+We can fast-track women into therapy as part of the project.

 Optimising therapy for women with anxiety disorders in pregnancy